-Crow Wing County will administer the Minnesota Wetland Conservation Act after the Crow Wing Soil and Water Conservation District previously announced the district would stop in March.
+Crow Wing County commissioners support a proposal to administer the Minnesota Wetland Conservation Act after the Crow Wing Soil and Water Conservation District decided to stop.

-The scope of the Wetland Conservation Act includes draining, filling and, in some cases, excavating in wetlands is prohibited -- unless the drain, fill or excavation activity is exempt, or wetlands are replaced by restoring or creating wetland areas of at least equal public value.
+The Wetland Conservation Act’s scope: Draining, filling and, in some cases, excavating in wetlands is prohibited unless the drain, fill or excavation activity is exempt, or wetlands are replaced by restoring or creating wetland areas of at least equal public value.

 The county had administered the act for 28 townships (including unorganized territories), and Crosslake and Baxter, and the district had administered the act for all other cities, and Irondale and Crow Wing townships, from 2009 until the end of last year.

 “We did take on Irondale and Crow Wing townships, we are obligated to do so.
 We did continue with Baxter for 2019 because we had a previous arrangement with them,” Griffin explained at the information-only meeting.

 In the wake of the district board’s decision, the administration of the act would need to be handled by the cities, and the county for any townships formerly administered by the district, unless those townships choose a different arrangement, according to state statute.

 “We’ve always done the townships for free, and we did Baxter for free,” Griffin said of the past arrangement.

 The Crow Wing Soil and Water Conservation District will continue handling formal enforcement of the Wetland Conservation Act violations as well as hearing wetland-related applications and other issues.